Front row from left: Lily, Haley and Anh. Back row from left Amber, Stephany, Rachel, Liz, Julie and Cam.

 University Dining Services

 The University of Maryland College Park Department of Nutrition and Food Science (NFSC) sponsors a Dietetic Internship with an emphasis in Information Management and Communication/Nutrition Informatics.
 This 44-week full time program is located in the Baltimore-Washington area.
-The tuition cost is $8,300 plus personal expenses.
-The 2021-2022 class will consist of 12 selected interns.
-The program will participate in the April 2021 computer match.
+The tuition cost is $8,550 plus personal expenses.
+The 2023-2024 class will consist of 10 selected interns.

 The University of Maryland College Park Dietetic Internship has been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) [formerly CADE], 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.
 1-312-899-0040 ext.
 5400.
 Upon successful completion of the Internship program, the intern will be eligible to complete the Registration Examination sponsored by the Commission on Dietetic Registration.
 Upon successful passage of the Registration Examination, graduates receive the RD credential and are eligible to apply for licensure in Maryland, the District of Columbia and all other states.
 Licensure is mandatory for dietetics and clinical dietetics practice in Maryland and the District of Columbia.

 The next ACEND accreditation review is scheduled for August-December 2024.
 The UMD dietetic internship is accredited through December 31, 2025.

 Accreditation Council for Education in Nutrition and Dietetics of the Academy